oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring.md

 Pretty cool, eh? 😎

-## My Developer Story: How I Created These Microservices
+## My Developer Story with Spring Boot and Spring Cloud

 A few years ago, I created a [similar example](http://developer.okta.com/blog/2019/05/22/java-microservices-spring-boot-spring-cloud) to this one with Spring Boot 2.2.
 It used Feign for remote connectivity, Zuul for routing, Hystrix for failover, and Spring Security for OAuth.